Clifton Hill Railway

 Designed by: Jeavons Landscape Architects, 2006

-Jeavons Landscape Architects were responsible for implementing a complex landscape architectural brief for the landscape planning and design of green infrastructure along the new track and in the adjoining Merri Creek corridor.
+Our landscape architects at Jeavons were responsible for implementing a complex landscape architectural brief for the landscape planning and design of green infrastructure along the new track and in the adjoining Merri Creek corridor.
 The project required the blending of technically challenging design with aesthetics and high community expectations, including:

 - Addressing the engineering and operational requirements for the railway.